 Like the quote that says, "Empowered women empower women," we are the change that needs to happen - we just need to support one another in stepping into our power.

-The inspiration for this first collection came from witnessing a historical day, January 21, 2017.
+In Detail: The inspiration for female empowering graphic tees came from witnessing a historical day, January 21, 2017.
 In the single largest protest march in human history, women and men came together to ask for governmental change.
 The Women’s March brought out five million people in 700 marches worldwide to advocate for women’s rights.
 (Let's take a moment to say to ourselves, "How awesome is that?")

 Look up the word feminism and you’ll find that it’s to define, establish, and achieve political, economic, personal, and social equality of the sexes.
 As women, we’re not looking to be treated better than men.
 We’re asking to be treated as equals, to be given the same rights and opportunities.
 We should be recognized for the important roles we play not only in the workplace but also at home.
 We deserve equal pay, we should be protected from sexual harassment, and our reproductive rights should be our own.

 Skylar Yoo was born to encourage girls and women to be bold.
 It’s for the woman who aspires to shatter the glass ceiling, the ones who want to defy the odds.
 It’s for the working and non-working mothers who strive every day to ensure that their children receive the greatest opportunities.
 It was made for the strong and independent woman who chooses to place a priority on her family or chase after her dreams whether that means pursuing a career as an artist or as a tech entrepreneur.